Independent Day School: Complete History by Liz Warner, Former IDS Middle School History Teacher

 By all accounts, IDS was a challenging, creative, and fun place to be in the early 1970s.
 The cultural revolution of the Sixties had loosened up American society, and IDS was no exception.
 In 1969 the strict dress code of jacket and tie for boys and skirt or dress for girls was dropped.
 A pottery kiln and greenhouse were added, and letter grades were dropped in favor of written evaluations.
 Many young and idealistic people joined the faculty, education was becoming more creative, and close relationships developed between teachers and families.

-Blackmer, who had been a teacher in Africa with the Peace Corps, was young, idealistic, and eager to take on the challenges IDS presented.
+Roger Nelson was replaced in July of 1973 by Alan Blackmer, Jr. A young educator who had been a teacher in Africa with the Peace Corps, Blackmer was young, idealistic, and eager to take on the challenges IDS presented.
 The board of trustees approved the gradual conversion to open education beginning with the institution of a team-teaching approach in 1973.
-Their decision, however, was based on practical motivations as much as educational ideals.
-Many classes were deficiently small, therefore combining the first, second, and third grades into a single Primary Unit became a necessity.
+Their decision, however, was based on practical motivations as much as educational ideals as a number classes were small and combining the first, second, and third grades into a single Primary Unit became a necessity.
 The middle and upper schools maintained their more traditional classroom organization while incorporating team-teaching and an interdisciplinary approach.
 Students in all grades were expected to guide their own learning to some degree and teamwork became the buzz word.

-Gradually enrollment increased, hovering at about 115 between 1973 and 1979, and many IDS traditions were established during this period.
+Gradually enrollment increased as the 70’s drew to a close and many of IDS’s best loved traditions were established during this period.
 The Auction was instituted to benefit the Scholarship Fund in 1975.
 It proved an immediate success, raising approximately $25,000 by offering the innovative items still available today.
 The first Grandparent's Day was held in 1975 and the Science Fair became an annual event in 1977.
 All-day Kindergarten was first offered in 1979, the same year the first Summer Camp opened.

 Students, under the direction of science teacher Helge Birk, cleared the Nature Trail in 1974 and built bridges along the school's back property to learn about regional flora and fauna.
 Sometimes the rural nature of the neighborhood imposed itself on IDS.
 On one occasion a bull got loose from a nearby pasture and charged into the playground filled with lower school children.
 Kids scrambled onto the monkey bars while Mr. Blackmer enlisted the aid of a student with farm experience who successfully held onto the bull until its owner came to claim it.
 Both received Certificate of Merit awards!